 The death notice is a formal written publication that contains very little information.
-It usually includes the personal details of the deceased as well as family, and funeral information to inform other people of the passing.
+It usually includes the personal details of the deceased as well as family, and funeral arrangement choices to inform other people of the passing and all the details they might need to attend the funeral.
 It may include the person's:

 There are a variety of factors to consider when creating a death notice including:

-It is up to you on how you want to word your death notice.
+The wording is up to you.
 However, you want to make sure that you don't leave out anything critical.
 A death notice should include personal information, family information, and funeral ceremony details.
 They are usually done in the following order:

 While your writing style doesn't have to be perfect to write a death notice, you still want to have the correct details.
 After all, you only have one chance to get it right.